-Welcome to PC-Phone USB Sync — portable and private backup and sync.
+Welcome to PC-Phone USB Sync — cloud-free backup and sync.

-This app brings powerful, PC-level tools to all your devices.
-The content it manages is not just contacts and calendars.
-It's an entire folder of your choice, including its subfolders, and all the photos, documents, music, and other media that you value.
+This app brings PC-level tools to all your devices.
+The content it manages isn't just contacts, calendars, and a few stray photos.
+It's an entire folder of your choice, including all its subfolders, photos, documents, music, and other media you value.

 By using this app with a removable drive, you can both back up this content on your phone or PC to save it, and sync it between your devices to make it match: from PC to phone, from phone to PC, and any other way you find useful.
 Among its roles, this lets you:

-Perhaps best of all, this app uses removable drives and USB ports for its backups and syncs, to avoid both slow networks and the privacy perils of clouds.
+Perhaps best of all, this app uses your USB ports and removable drives for its backups and syncs, to avoid both slow networks and the privacy perils of clouds.
 With this app, your stuff remains your stuff, not someone else's point of control.

 Next up, to use this app, you'll need to set up a drive and one or more versions of the app itself.
 Specifically, this app's usage requirements vary per your goals: